-We currently have a limited number of employees, are highly dependent on our Chief Executive Officer and our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel.
+We currently have a limited number of employees, are highly dependent on our Chief Executive Officer and our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel.\

-We are an early-stage clinical development company with a limited operating history, and, as of March 31, 2016, we had only 25 employees.
-We are highly dependent on the expertise of Troy E. Wilson, Ph.D., J.D., our President and Chief Executive Officer, Antonio Gualberto, M.D., Ph.D., our Chief Medical Officer, Yi Liu, Ph.D., our Chief Scientific Officer, and Pingda Ren, Ph.D., our Senior Vice President, Chemistry and Pharmaceutical Sciences, as well as the other principal members of our management, scientific and clinical teams.
+We are an early-stage clinical development company with a limited operating history, and, as of September 30, 2016, we had only 24 employees.
+We are highly dependent on the expertise of Troy E. Wilson, Ph.D., J.D., our President and Chief Executive Officer, Antonio Gualberto, M.D., Ph.D., our Chief Medical Officer, and Pingda Ren, Ph.D., our Senior Vice President, Chemistry and Pharmaceutical Sciences, as well as the other principal members of our management, scientific and clinical teams.
 Although we have entered into employment letter agreements with our executive officers, each of them may terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
-Additionally, Dr. Wilson currently also serves as President and Chief Executive Officer of Avidity NanoMedicines, LLC.
+Additionally, Dr. Wilson currently also serves as President and Chief Executive Officer of Avidity Biosciences, LLC.
 As a result, Dr. Wilson is not able to devote all of his business time and attention to our business.
 Conflicts may arise in the future if there are competing demands on Dr. Wilson's time and attention and our business may be harmed as a result.